tjbencomo/ngs-pipeline/README.md

 ## Deviations from Broad Pipeline
 `ngs-pipeline` differs from the Broad's Somatic Variant pipeline in the following ways:
-* `FilterMutectCalls` is run with additional flags.
-All variants must have 1 read from each direction to be included in the final callset.
+* By default `FilterMutectCalls` is run with additional flags.
+This can be changed in `config.yaml`.
+The default configuration requires all variants must have 1 read from each direction to be included in the final callset.
-This can be disabled in `rules/calling.smk`
 * We provide the option for more stringent variant filtering criteria with the `stringent_filtering` setting in `config.yaml`.
 This is turned off by default